Harmonization of COVID-19 Phone surveys in CGIARDate: May 19, 2020

 The third report from the community of practice on socio-economic data, "Blockchain For Food: Making Sense of Technology and the Impact on Biofortified Seeds", presents the results of the work commissioned to The Fork linked to the Blockchain Coalition.

 Who are those other CoP members?

 If you are wondering who those other CoP members are, have a look at the diagram.
-There are nearly 500 people signed up to the newsletter (Tier 1 members, see membership section below) from CGIAR, Academia, Business, NGOs, government and multilateral organizations.
+In May 2019 there were nearly 500 people signed up to the newsletter (Tier 1 members, see membership section below) from CGIAR, Academia, Business, NGOs, government and multilateral organizations.

 Who we are